-Finally, all students must submit a 1000-word individual reflective (not research) essay after the conclusion of our scheduled classes, reflecting on some aspect of what you learned during Lessons 1-12 about inequality, today and in the past, from a Chinese perspective.
-The specific topic is your's to choose, and while it can be based on your or other classmates' group presentations and comments, should showcase your ability, enhanced by our class lectures, readings, presentations, comments, and discussion, to think critically about the class material.
+Finally, at the end of the term all students must submit a 1,000-word individual reflective (not research) essay in response to the discussion question posed at the end of this syllabus about inequality, today and in the past, from a Chinese perspective.
+Your essay should showcase your ability to think critically about the topics and materials we have covered in our class including the lectures, readings, group presentations, group comments, and class discussion.

-Final papers are due August 17.
-While you are welcome to discuss your essay with your group mates, classmates, and others, the final submission has to be written individually.
-Essays will be assessed according to the writing grading rubrics in the syllabus appendix as well as for 1) your creativity and critical thinking shown by your choice of topic and use of evidence (with proper citations), 2) your language and organization, 3) your persuasiveness and 4) your overall argument and exposition.
+Final papers are due May 19.
+While you are welcome to discuss your essay with your teammates, classmates, and others, the final submission has to be written individually.
+Essays will be assessed according to the writing rubric in Appendix A.